 Amazon has denied that these programs were designed for detecting and curbing union activity.
 But despite its assurances, some warehouse workers say they view surveillance and the potential for retribution as a threat to unionization efforts.

-It seems to me that the best response to employee activism is to view it as something that can positively enhance your employer brand.
-It would seem to be in the overall best interest of the company to understand the perspectives of your workers, promote a sense of transparency with your workers and live by the standards set in your company values.
+It seems to me that the best response to worker activism is to view it as something that can positively enhance your employer brand.
+Leading in an age of employee activism would seem to be in the overall best interest of the company to understand the perspectives of your workers, promote a sense of transparency with your workers and live by the standards set in your company values.
 Moreover, I would think it prudent as well to have a candid conversation on why mob rule might not result in the best consequences for all.
 For example, NBC news reported, “Dozens of Microsoft employees have signed a letter protesting the company’s $480 million contract to supply the U.S. Army with augmented-reality headsets intended for use on the battlefield.”

 I do not know the specifics on what happened next but if Microsoft turned down that deal due to internal pressures, how did it affect their ability to hire new workers, promote existing workers, pay their healthcare benefits or make investments in ventures that could result in more jobs?
 Would they have to lay people off as a result?
 Would they have to close some facilities?
 And if so, would those who protested Microsoft’s involvement with the DOD be morally satisfied in their unemployment or the job losses of their co-workers?
 (Even those who felt differently or were indifferent to the matter?)

 In some cases, I think it's good to adhere to internal pressures and in others, it's best to push back for the greater good of all who work for a company or seek to continue working there.
 No Microsoft employees are forced to work for Microsoft indefinitely, there are other opportunities.
 Likewise, Microsoft (or any company for that matter) cannot exist without a dedicated workforce.